 Nearly one in four (23%) Native American households experience low food security, meaning not enough food quality, variety, or desirability of dietary intake.

 Food & Water

 Our Food & Water services bring immediate relief from food insecurity for Native American Elders, children and families.
-Partnership With Native Americans (PWNA) assists nearly 300 reservation food partners across dozens of reservations.
+Partnership With Native Americans (PWNA) assists food bank partners across dozens of reservations.

 Because low food security is an everyday issue on the reservations PWNA serves, nutrition-related disease rates are high.
 Contaminated drinking water is also an issue in many of the communities we serve.
 Although many food banks operate within our service area, a study by America's Second Harvest shows that the majority of food banks lack an adequate supply of food to meet demand.

-PWNA helps meet immediate nutritional needs for more than 145,000 people annually.
+PWNA helps meet immediate nutritional needs for thousands of people annually, especially Native American Elders.

 We support our reservation food partners by: